Nothing makes me think of summer like this easy cheesy tomato pie recipe, using fresh ripe tomatoes direct from my garden.

 - 1 pie crust baked but not browned

-- Place in colander and sprinkle with 1/2 teaspoon table salt.
-Allow to drain for ten minutes (can skip this step if you like).
+- Place in a colander and sprinkle with 1/2 teaspoon of table salt.
+Allow to drain for 10 minutes (can skip this step if you like).

-- Spread mayo over top of pie.
-Bake at 350 for 30 minutes or until lightly browned.
+- Spread mayo over the top of the pie.
+Bake at 350 for 30 minutes or until lightly browned.1/2 to 3/4 cup mayo

 “Do not anticipate trouble or worry about what may never happen.
 Keep in the sunlight.”